Top 10 pros and cons of electric cars

 High initial costs

-Although the cost of an electric car can be offset by fuel cost savings and tax credits, the upfront price of most electric cars is higher than that of comparable gas-powered vehicles.
-Some EV incentives can help reduce this upfront cost, but because the cost of EV batteries is so high, the cars themselves end up costing more than internal-combustion engine cars.
+Although fuel cost savings and tax credits can offset the cost of an electric car, the upfront price of most electric cars is higher than that of comparable gas-powered vehicles.
+Because the cost of EV lithium-ion batteries is high, the cars themselves end up being more expensive than their ICE counterparts.

 Battery packs can be expensive to replace